MarynaShavlak/dev-interview-hub/src/entities/User/model/services/saveJsonSettingsThunk/README.md

-#  `saveJsonSettings` Thunk Documentation
+#  `saveJsonSettingsThunk` Thunk Documentation

-The `saveJsonSettings` thunk is an asynchronous action designed to update and save the user's JSON settings.
+The `saveJsonSettingsThunk` thunk is an asynchronous action designed to update and save the user's JSON settings.
 This thunk leverages the `createAsyncThunk` function from Redux Toolkit to manage the asynchronous logic and state management required for updating JSON settings.

-The`saveJsonSettings` thunk updates the current JSON settings for a user by merging new settings with the existing ones and saving them to the server.
+The`saveJsonSettingsThunk` thunk updates the current JSON settings for a user by merging new settings with the existing ones and saving them to the server.
 This process ensures that only the relevant changes are made while preserving the existing settings.